ietf-teep/architecture/draft-ietf-teep-architecture.md

     request TAs that it needs to use.
 The Client Application needs to pass the messages from the TAM to TEEs in the device.
 This calls for a component in the REE that Client Applications can use to pass messages to TEEs.
-An Agent is thus an application in the REE or software library that can relay messages from a Client Application to a TEE in the device.
+The TEEP Broker is thus an application in the REE or software library that can relay messages from a Client Application to a TEE in the device.
 A device usually comes with only one active TEE.
-A TEE may provide such an Agent to the device manufacturer to be bundled in devices.
-Such a TEE must also include an Agent counterpart, namely, a processing module inside the TEE, to parse TAM messages sent through the Agent.
-An Agent is generally acting as a dummy relaying box with just the TEE interacting capability; it doesn't need and shouldn't parse protocol messages.
+A TEE may provide such a Broker to the device manufacturer to be bundled in devices.
+Such a TEE must also include a Broker counterpart, namely, a TEEP Agent inside the TEE, to parse TAM messages sent through the Broker.
+A TEEP Broker is generally acting as a dummy relaying box with just the TEE interacting capability; it doesn't need and shouldn't parse protocol messages.

+  - TEEP Agent: the TEEP Agent is a processing module running inside a TEE that receives TAM requests that are relayed via a TEEP Broker that runs in an REE.
+A TEEP Agent in the TEE may parse requests or forward requests to other processing modules in a TEE, which is up to a TEE provider's implementation.
+A response message corresponding to a TAM request is sent by a TEEP Agent back to a TEEP Broker.

   - Certification Authority (CA):  Certificate-based credentials used for authenticating a device, a TAM and an SP.
 A device embeds a list